Tissue shape from cell-scale active tensions: Network topology, T1 transitions, and tension anisotropy

 \subsection{Local tension configuration parameter and Beltrami coefficients}

-We can also use the adjacency triangulation and the associated circle packing to describe the local tension configuration (LTC).
-In the tension-triangulation framework, the LTC is defined by the shape of a tension triangle $(ijk)$ in terms of an SVD of an asymmetric rank-two matrix of edge tension vectors~\cite{Brauns.etal2024}.
+We can also use the adjacency triangulation and the associated circle packing to describe the local tension configuration (LTC)~\cite{Brauns.etal2024}.
+Centrally, the \emph{tension anisotropy} is quantified by the elongation of tension triangles.
+In the tension-triangulation framework, the LTC is defined by the shape of a tension triangle $ijk$ in terms of an SVD of an asymmetric rank-two matrix of edge tension vectors~\cite{Brauns.etal2024}.
 Equivalently, in the present context, we can define the tension triangle shape by the map $\mathrm{T}$ that transforms a reference equilateral triangle -- the corresponding element of the adjacency metric triangulation -- into the given tension triangle.
 The LTC thus relates the (discrete) adjacency metric and the tension metric.

 $\mathrm{T}$ is a linear map since it is defined by its action on two triangle side vectors (alternatively, by its action on vertices and linear interpolation, App.~\ref{app:LTC}).
 It can thus be represented by an asymmetric matrix $\mathrm{T}_{ab}$ acting on triangle vertex coordinates in the plane, which can be parametrized via a singular value decomposition $\mathrm{T} = R(\phiT) \cdot \Sigma_\mathrm{T} \cdot R(\psi)^T$ (Fig.~\ref{fig:LTC}).
 We previously used this construction to define a set of LTC order parameters (App.~\ref{app:LTC}).
 The first SVD angle $\psi$, the ``LTC phase'', determines if a triangle is acute or obtuse.
 Acute triangles correspond to ``tension cables'', chains of high-tension interfaces.
 The opposite case (obtuse triangle) has been termed a ``tension bridge'', corresponding to an alternating pattern of high- and low tensions~\cite{Brauns.etal2024}.
 The diagonal matrix $\Sigma_\mathrm{T} = \mathrm{diag} \, (s_1, s_2)$ of singular values and the second angle $\phiT$ determine the direction and magnitude of the tension anisotropy.
 Both are conveniently combined into the complex-valued Beltrami coefficient, normalized to be independent of the triangle area: